I, Tonya: Critical response

-On review aggregator Rotten Tomatoes, I, Tonya holds an approval rating of 90% based on 385 reviews, with an average rating of 7.80/10.
+On review aggregator Rotten Tomatoes, I, Tonya holds an approval rating of 90% based on 384 reviews, with an average rating of 7.80/10.
 The website's critical consensus reads: "Led by strong work from Margot Robbie and Allison Janney, I, Tonya finds the humor in its real-life story without losing sight of its more tragic – and emotionally resonant – elements."
-On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 77 out of 100, based on 47 critics, indicating "generally favorable reviews".
+On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 77 out of 100, based on 47 critics, indicating "generally favorable" reviews.

 Christy Lemire of RogerEbert.com described it as "an irresistible, soapy mix of jealousy, competition and class warfare, fortified by powerful performances and unexpected emotional resonance."
 Lemire also complimented Gillespie for "what would seem to be an impossible high-wire act: He's made a movie that's affectionately mocking—of this theatrical sport, of the idiots who surrounded Harding, of this hideous moment in fashion and pop culture—without actually mocking Harding herself."
 In Rolling Stone, Peter Travers wrote that the film holds "a mirror up to the class-conscious America most of us tend to ignore or dismiss – and makes us see ourselves reflected in it, too.
 I, Tonya is funny as hell, but the pain is just as real.
 You'll laugh till it hurts."
-Vulture praised Robbie's performance, feeling she had found a new "weight".
+Angelica Jade Bastién of Vulture praised Robbie's performance, feeling she had found a new "weight".

 Ty Burr of The Boston Globe wrote that it was one of the most surprising films of the year - a "multi-layered saga of talent and class resentment".
 He praised Rogers' script as "sympathetic but clear-eyed, foul-mouthed but fair-minded".
 Burr wrote that the domestic abuse scenes are presented effectively because of the film's style of "ironic as-told-to comedy that intentionally curdles when the extent of [violence]...and Harding's grim acceptance...of it become obvious".
 However, when writing of the scene where Harding voices how she has internalized a victim-like identity, Burr believed the filmmakers failed to appreciate the scope of what that really means to her.
 He considered whether the filmmakers had an obligation not to be among "the many vultures picking at [Tonya's] pop-culture corpse".
 Burr did not think the filmmakers properly addressed the predicament of making a film about Harding's media over-exposure.